oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 ```

 <!-- todo: remove this when Spring Security 6.1 is included in Spring Boot 3.1 -->
-While writing this post, I found a bug in Spring Security, so you'll to upgrade to the latest snapshot version.
+While writing this post, I found a bug in Spring Security, so you'll have to upgrade to the latest snapshot version.
 Add the Spring Security snapshot repository to your `pom.xml` and override the default version used by Spring Boot.

 ```xml
 <project ...>